google/schemaorg-java/README.md

 The entities can be easily serialized and deserialized with [JSON-LD](https://json-ld.org) format by using the JSON-LD serializer in the library.

+Note that it is based on a 2016 release snapshot of Schema.org, and is not currently actively being developed.
+If you are interested to see updates (e.g. for Schema.org 3.4 or later), please comment in [Issue #7](https://github.com/google/schemaorg-java/issues/7).

 ## <a name='Highlighted_Features'>Library Highlights</a>

 The library has the following highlights: